 Surprisingly, the question of national identity is never addressed.
 Jane Birkin is a British-turned-French artist.
 She gave up Britain in favour of Brittany.
 She prefers French to her mother tongue.
 In fact she utters no more than one or two sentences in the language of Shakespeare.
 Is that thanks to Serge Gainsbourg, her first French husband and an overpowering uber-artist?
 What about Charlotte?
 Does she too embrace her French identity ahead of Britishness?
 Those questions remains unanswered.

-Jane by Charlotte has just premiered at the 69th San Sebastian International Film Festival.
+Jane by Charlotte premiered at the 69th San Sebastian International Film Festival.
+It also shows at the 25th Tallinn Black Nights Film Festival.